ghost-1608/CTF-Write-Ups/bl4ckscr33n_ex3cuti0n/bl4ckscr33n_ex3cuti0n.md

 And there she is
 ![image](https://github.com/ghost-1608/CTF-Write-Ups/assets/64543976/8bf5c192-dc9b-4bf4-befb-b1515e0c363b)

-The only thing left now were to remove the dots from the ASCII text, which I did by running it through a `replace()` in python
+I copied the part containing the flag thorugh the terminal and got rid of the hex bytes.
+The only thing remaining was to remove the dots from the ASCII text, which I did by running it through a `replace()` in python
 ```python3
 >>> 'b.i.0.s.{m.3.m.0.r.y._.s.u.p.r.e.m.4.c.y.}'.replace('.', '')
 bi0s{m3m0ry_suprem4cy}